-8.02.5 of the Rules allows schools to distribute snacks during the school day as part of the planned instructional program (to allay afternoon hunger) provided the snacks meet the U.S. Dept. of Agriculture Child and Adult Care Snack Patterns.
+8.01.2 allows a school to serve or provide to students during the school day a serving outside of the meal period of food and beverages that complies with Federal Smart Snacks requirements as demonstrated by using the Alliance for a Healthier Generation Smart Snacks Calculator, including a copy of the Smart Snacks Calculator product compliance screen and a copy of the nutrition fact label of the product.
 This is a local control issue and does not have to be included in the policy, but you should be aware that it is an option and is on the ADE Wellness Policy Review Checklist.